SeyedEhsanHosseini/gitlab-ci-on-k8s/README.md

 6C0=
 -----END CERTIFICATE-----
 ```
+> Go to Settings -> CI / CD -> Environment variables:
+and add the following ones (replace them with your current values, of course):
 ###### 2: SERVER.
 This is the endpoint to the Kubernetes API for our cluster.

 ###### Get it's value by running: